 “To encourage the Word of God to soar like an eagle, and share the Good News of Jesus Christ’s birth, death and resurrection with other brothers and sisters, whether they are members of this church or not, as well as being the Good Samaritan to anyone who is in need.”

-~Holy Communion is celebrated on the 1st Sunday of the month.
+~Holy Communion is celebrated on the 2nd and 4th Sundays of the month.

 ~In addition, there are special services on Christmas Eve, Lent, Holy Week, and Thanksgiving.